 If you want to conduct business outside of the state where you are forming an LLC, you should file authorizations to transact business, referred to as a ‘Foreign Qualification’.
 Doing this will help you be able to operate as a foreign LLC in the other states that you have chosen.

-3. Choose your business name carefully.
+3. Choose your business name carefully when forming an LLC.

 Make sure no other company is operating in your state under that name.
 States have naming guidelines that LLCs should follow.
 Find out the list of restricted words you cannot use for your company name because these may require the filing of additional paperwork.
 Do not forget that your company name should include LLC, L.L.C., or limited liability company.